Forge-Srl/bionic-js/DOCUMENTATION.md

 where each of these type categories is defined in the following sections.

-Bjs requires that classes, methods, properties and parameters, to be interoperable with netive code, have names consisting of characters in the ranges `[a ... z]`, `[A ...
+Bjs requires that classes, methods, properties and parameters, to be interoperable with native code, have names consisting of characters in the ranges `[a ... z]`, `[A ...
 Z]`, `[0 ...
 9]`, and the first character must not be a digit.
 A name defined in this way is called `identifier` and is formally defined as follows:

 ```ebnf
 digit = "0" | ... | "9" ;